rodrigoprimo/social-connect/readme.txt

 == Description ==

-Social Connect adds register and login buttons for Twitter, Facebook, Google and wordpress.com.
+Social Connect adds register and login buttons for Twitter, Facebook, Google and wordpress.com on the login, register and comment forms of a WordPress site.

-It makes it safe and easy for new members to register and login to your site.
+It makes it safe and easy for new members to register with your site and existing members to login to your site.

 == Installation ==